-- 28. Private employment Except with the express permission of the Commission (which may at any time be withdrawn), no employee shall undertake any employment, appointment, or occupation outside the Public Service or have any financial interest in any undertaking, which in the opinion of the Commission is incompatible with the due and proper discharge of his duties as an employee of the Public Service - 29.
-Fees for official services (1) No fee, reward, or remoneration of any kind whatsoever, beyond his salary, shall be remived and kept for his own use by any employee for the performance of any service for the Government, unless specially authorised by the Commission. - (2) Any employee who is required in the course of his duty to perform any service rendered otherwise than in the Public Service for which a charge would lawfully be payable shall report the fact to his departmental head, who shall decide what amount should be charged for that nervice; the emount shall be paid into the Cook Islanda Government Account or into the account of the Department concerned, unless the Commission otherwise directs. - 30.
-Conviction for offences ..
-(1) If any employee is convicted by any Court, of any offence punishable by imprisonment he shall notify his controlling officer who shall report the circumstances relating thereto through official channels to the Commission(2).
-An officer who is charged with having committed any offence punishable by imprisonment may be transferred to other duties or suspended from duty by the Commission; and if he is convicted (whether or not be han been suspended) one or more of the following penalties may be imposed on him by the Commission: - (a) He may be dismissed: (b) He may be deemed to have committed an offence under this act and required to suffer such peralty less than dismissed as the Commission may - impose:
+29. Private omployment - Except with the express permission of the Commission (which may at any time be withdrawn), no employee shall undertake any employment, appointment or occupation outside the Public Service or have any financial interest in any undertaking, which in the opinion of the Commission is incompatible with the due and proper discharge of his duties as an employee of the Public Service.
+1969, No. 12

+30. Fees for official services - (1) No fee, reward, or remuneration of any kind whatsoever, beyond his salary, shall be received and kept for his own use by any employee for the performance of any service for the Government, unless specially authorised by the Commission.

+(2) Any employee who is required in the course of his duty to perform any service rendered otherwise than in the Public Service for which a charge would lawfully be payable shall report the fact to his departmental head, who shall decide what amount should be charged for that service; the amount shall be paid into the Cook Islands Government Account or into the account of the Department concerned, unless the

+31. Conviction for offences - (1) If any employee is convicted by any Court of any offence punishable by imprisonment he shall notify his controlling officer who shall report the circumstances relating thereto through official channels

+(2) An officer or expatriate employee who is charged with having committed any offence punishable by imprisonment may be transferred to other duties or suspended from duty by the Commission; and if he is convicted (whether or not he has been suspended) one or more of the following penalties may be imposed on him by the Commission:-

-(c) He may be placed on probation for such period not exceeding two years as the Commission may determine, when the provisions of this Act relating to probationers shall apply except that he shall not be deemed to have been newly appointed at the time he is placed on probation.
+- (a) He may be dismissed: - He may be deemed to have committed an offence under this Act and required to suffer such penalty less than dismissal as the Commission may impose: - (c) He may be placed on probation for such period not exceeding two years as the Commission may determine, when the provisions of this Act relating to probationers shall apply except that he shall not be deemed to have been newly appointed at the time he is placed on probation: